fsejasm/DevOps_Training/README.md

 Requirements
 -----------

-What you need in order to run and install DevOps:
+What you need in order to run and install Docker:

  **About Version:**
 * To run Docker, your machine must have a 64-bit operating system running Windows 7 or higher.
 Additionally, you must make sure that virtualization is enabled on your machine.
 To verify your machine meets these requirements, do the following: